Introduction

 Publications and Preprints

-• R. Armstrong and I. Grooms, “Data Assimilation With An Integral-Form Ensemble Square-Root Filter,” 2025 https://arxiv.org/abs/2503.00253.
+R. Armstrong and I. Grooms, “Data Assimilation With An Integral-Form Ensemble Square-Root Filter,” arXiv:2503.00253, 2025 (under review in the Journal of Computational Physics).

-• R. Armstrong and A. Damle, “Collect, Commit, Expand: Efficient CPQR-Based Column Selection for Extremely Wide Matrices,” 2025 https://arxiv.org/abs/2501.18035 (submitted to SIAM Journal on Scientific Computing).
+R. Armstrong and A. Damle, “Collect, Commit, Expand: Efficient CPQR-Based Column Selection for Extremely Wide Matrices,” arXiv:2501.18035, 2025 (under review in the SIAM Journal on Scientific Computing).

-• R. Armstrong, A. Buzali, and A. Damle, “Structure-Aware Analyses and Algorithms for Interpolative Decompositions,” 2023 https://arxiv.org/abs/2310.09452 (to appear in SIAM Journal on Scientific Computing).
+R. Armstrong, A. Buzali, and A. Damle, “Structure-Aware Analyses and Algorithms for Interpolative Decompositions,” SIAM Journal on Scientific Computing, 2025, 47 (3), A1527-A1554 [SIAM online].